SINTEF/pyopia/README.md

 User are expected to be fmiliar with Python and have,for example, a version of [Python](https://github.com/conda-forge/miniforge/#download) and [pip](https://pypi.org/project/pip/) installed.
 You can then install Pyopia like this:

+Note, the below command should eventually be refer to https://github.com/SINTEF/pyopia.git@latest
 ```
 pip install git+https://github.com/SINTEF/pyopia.git@107-make-install-simple-for-users-non-developers
 ```